skonfig/base/type/__rsync/man.rst

    Due to a `bug in Python's argparse<https://bugs.python.org/issue9334>`_, the value must be prefixed with ``\``.

+   The options passed to this parameter will be appended to the defaults listed below.
+If you don't want to use these default options, use the ``--no-defaults`` parameter, too.

    Defaults to: ``--links``, ``--perms``, ``--recursive``, ``--times``